craftcms/docs/docs/.artifacts/cms/5.x/addresses.md

 | [afterPopulate](#afterpopulate)             | Performs any post-population processing on elements.
 | [allowOwnerDrafts](#allowownerdrafts)       | Narrows the query results based on whether the addresses’ owners are drafts.
 | [allowOwnerRevisions](#allowownerrevisions) | Narrows the query results based on whether the addresses’ owners are revisions.
+| [andNotRelatedTo](#andnotrelatedto)         | Narrows the query results to only addresses that are not related to certain other elements.
 | [andRelatedTo](#andrelatedto)               | Narrows the query results to only addresses that are related to certain other elements.
 | [asArray](#asarray)                         | Causes the query to return matching addresses as arrays of data, rather than [Address](craft5:craft\elements\Address) objects.
 | [cache](#cache)                             | Enables query cache for this Query.